deploifai/examples/diabetes-classifier/README.md

 # Diabetes Classifier using KNN

 This is a simple diabetes classifier built using the K-Nearest Neighbors (KNN) algorithm.
 The classifier is implemented as a Streamlit app, which allows users to input their medical information and find out whether they have diabetes or not.
 The data is taken from [Kaggle↗](https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database).
+The model creation process can be found in `main.ipynb` file.

 ## Dependencies